isomerpages/moe-pasirriscrestsec/pages/2022 DSA SEC.md

 			</ul>

-Primary school students who are interested to participate in this DSA exercise may refer to the instructions and the deadlines given below.</p>
+Primary school students who are interested to participate in this DSA exercise may refer to the instructions and the deadlines given below.

 <h4>Application</h4>